ladislaogarcia/node-packages-installed-version/README.md

 # Node Packages Installed Version

-> Small library developed to get some or list all installed dependencies version in a NodeJS project.
+> Small library developed to get the current exact version of some or all installed dependencies in a NodeJS project.

 ## Features